ibm-cloud-docs/watsonxdata/iceberg_unity_cat_api.md

 - As Hive is the catalog for all databases or namespaces in the DBS table, creating namespace is not supported even if it exists in catalogs other than Iceberg.
 - If you list the schema, only the namespaces for the current catalog with the specified prefix is returned.
 However, if you - attempt to create a namespace that exists in another catalog, a `Namespace Already Exists` exception is returned.
 - When listing tables, only Iceberg tables are returned.
 If you attempt to create a table with a name that exists as a Hive or Delta table in the same database or namespace, the creation of an Iceberg table with the same name is not allowed.
+- X-Iceberg-Access-Delegation is not supported.
+- Metrics endpoint added as dummy only.